Fermi's Golden Rule and $H^1$ Scattering for Nonlinear Klein-Gordon Equations with Metastable States: Forward Scattering

 \end{proposition}

-\begin{remark} These conclusions are not directly from dispersive estimates for $\cos Bs$ and $\sin Bs/ B$.
+\begin{remark} These conclusions {cannot be deduced} directly from dispersive estimates for $\cos Bs$ and $\sin Bs/ B$.
 This is because for $a(t)$ $(t>0)$, we only have $|a(t)|\approx 1/(1+t)^{\f14}$.
 And this slow decay rate is not enough to prove Proposition \ref{6.1}.
 In the below, we will introduce a new approach by constructing auxiliary functions and by exploring structures of the nonlinear Klein-Gordon equation. \end{remark}

 Proposition \ref{6.1} is a crucial middle step.
 Let's first show that conclusions in Proposition \ref{6.1} imply the main scattering results.
 Since $\sin Bt / B$ and $\cos Bt$ are bounded operators for $L^2_x$, the conclusions in Proposition \ref{6.1} yield \begin{proposition} For $a(t)$ and $\psi(t,x)$ as in Sections 1-5, we have